apache/flink-web/docs/content/what-is-flink/special-thanks.md

 # Special Thanks

 ## General Apache sponsors
-Without those sponsors, the ASF would simply not exist or sustain its activities :
+Without those sponsors, the ASF would simply not exist or sustain its activities:

 https://www.apache.org/foundation/thanks.html